Nimrodda/flutter_nsd/README.md

 *You don't need to worry about this if you are just testing with a simulator.*

-## iOS Help needed!

-I'm an Android developer, so it might be that the iOS implementation isn't great.
-I'd really appreciate help from an iOS developer, who's willing to review the code and improve it.

 ## Getting Started

 Initialize `FlutterNsd` singleton and listen to the stream: